Managing trees and the natural environment

 A number of options were carefully considered through the planning process and sites include:

 - Part of the Shrine of Remembrance Reserve near St Kilda Road.

 At the end of construction works in an area, parkland and open spaces no longer needed by the project will be returned to a condition equal to or better than their condition before construction started.

 As the project progresses, every effort will be made to reduce impacts on vegetation including the review of designs to minimise the number of trees needing to be removed.

-In the Parkville and Domain precincts, where it is expected a number of trees may be need to be removed to accommodate the new stations, Melbourne Metro Rail Authority and the appointed major works contractor will work closely with local councils to determine the size, species and placement of new trees.
+Around the Parkville Station and Anzac Station, where it is expected a number of trees may need to be removed to accommodate the new stations, Rail Projects Victoria and the appointed major works contractor will work closely with local councils to determine the size, species and placement of new trees.